Migrating to Hugo

 documentation: while extensive, it’s not exactly user-friendly.

-It took me three days of intermittent hacking to ensure all the content was present, with the right URLs, and with all the old Minimal Mistakes helpers removed and my custom plugins written as Hugo.
+It took me three days of intermittent hacking to ensure all the content was present, with the right URLs, and with all the old Minimal Mistakes helpers removed and my custom plugins written as Hugo shortcodes.
 (Lots of NeoVim editing to replace the old markup.)

 Once the HTML looked right, the last step was to update my workflow scripts.